FREE Uber Tax Info Pack

 Pen & Paper

 The biggest benefit of using a physical logbook is that you can sit it somewhere visible in your car to remind you to record your odometer reading every day (especially handy if you’re forgetful like me!).
 It also means you don’t have to juggle yet another app, helpful if you drive or deliver for multiple companies.
 The downside is that at the end of the 12 weeks you’ll need to sit down and add up those kilometres manually with a calculator or spreadsheet.
-If you choose this option I recommend the Zions Pocket Logbook from Officeworks that costs $7.32 (look for the yellow cover).
+If you choose this option I recommend the Zions Pocket Logbook from Officeworks which costs around $7.00 (look for the yellow cover).

 Apps make keeping a logbook super easy, as long as you don’t forget to fill it out every day.
 We’re so used to carrying our phones all the time so it’s easy to forget.
 The biggest benefit of an app is that it tracks your percentage as you go, and you won’t need to do any adding up.
 There are a range of apps for both Apple and Android, but make sure you choose one that is ATO-compliant.
 Remember it is not possible for an app to do the whole process for you automatically by GPS because an app can’t read your car dashboard.
 Again, no odometer readings = no logbook!